hpi-schul-cloud/nuxt-client/docs/2-Styles/0-Variables.md

 :::

-All style variables are importet from the npm package [@schul-cloud/styles](https://github.com/schul-cloud/styles)
+All style variables are imported from the npm package [@schul-cloud/styles](https://github.com/schul-cloud/styles)

 ## Colors